-You can use a design-time parameter to set a QoS value threshold that classifies requests as high or low priority.
+You can use the QoS Threshold Register to set a QoS value threshold that classifies requests as high or low priority.
 A high priority request is a read or write request with an ARQOS or AWQOS value that is equal to or greater than the threshold.

-In heavy congestion, high priority requests use a TT reserved slot to take a fast path through the CCI-500.
+In heavy congestion, high priority requests use a TT reserved slot to take a fast path through the CCI-550.